 About The Majic Bus:

-During The Majic Bus journey, Spencer studied firsthand with cultural icons including Kurt Vonnegut, Hunter S. Thompson, Toni Morrison, Arthur Miller, Lawrence Ferlinghetti, Townes Van Zandt, Melba Patillo Beals, Allen Ginsberg, and others — often visiting them at their homes.
-Standout memories include restoring Bill Clinton’s boyhood home in Hope, Arkansas; walking Lowell, MA one-on-one with Ginsberg; discussing Hell’s Angels with Hunter S. Thompson at Owl Farm; and learning music at the Maple Leaf with Townes Van Zandt.
+During The Majic Bus journey, Spencer and 12 students lived on the first ever natural gas powered bus, traveling to 46 states, studying firsthand with cultural icons including Kurt Vonnegut, Hunter S. Thompson, Toni Morrison, Arthur Miller, Doris Kearns Goodwin, Lawrence Ferlinghetti, Bo Diddley, Tom McGuane, Townes Van Zandt, William Kennedy, Melba Patillo Beals, John Kenneth Galbraith, TC Boyle, Allen Ginsberg, Rita Dove, William vanden Heuvel and others — often spending time with them at their homes.
+Standout memories include walking Little Rock Central High with Melba Beals; exploring Lowell, MA one-on-one with Ginsberg at the Kerouac Poetry Festival; restoring Bill Clinton’s boyhood home in Hope, Arkansas; making lunch with Kurt Vonnegut at his house while discussing Breakfast of Champions; debating Hell’s Angels with Hunter S. Thompson at Owl Farm; and learning music at the Maple Leaf with Townes Van Zandt.
 The program's focus was to study American cultural history where it happened, and this experience remains foundational to his work.